 A consistent sales process helps provide the right direction for sales enablement.
 While a sale itself may have varying levels of complexity, the process should be as systematic as possible.
 A strong sales process considers the customer (such as B2B, B2C, or public sector), the type of sale (consultative or transactional), average sale cycles, and pipeline management principles.
 It also provides direction on the various stages of the customer relationship, from beginning (prospective customers) through maturity (ongoing relationship management and sales opportunities).

-A sales training methodology will give you both the structure and the flexibility you need to create successful sales outcomes– strategy, tactics, and skills designed to support your sales process.
+A sales enablement training methodology will give you both the structure and the flexibility you need to create successful sales outcomes– strategy, tactics, and skills designed to support your sales process.
 Some examples could include mapping your client’s buying process, your approach to solutioning a sales proposal, sales discovery conversations, or determining the right decision makers then strategizing on how to build relationships.
 These all support a successful sales outcome, but you may draw on them at different times.
-For five categories your sales training methodology, read this article.
+Read about the five categories your sales training methodology needs.
 If you need support in this area, we can help you through our sales consulting services.

 4. Skill Development Learning Strategy and Programs